-Herein, Nogrobs is represented by three species: N. aff. quadrilatera (Goldfuss, 1831), N. aff. tetragona (Sowerby, 1829), and N? aff. tricristata (Goldfuss, 1831), which, however, share all the major microstructural characters.
+In the herein material Nogrobs is represented by three species: N. aff. quadrilatera (A. Goldfuss, 1831), N. aff. tetragona (J. de C. Sowerby, 1829), and N? aff. tricristata (A. Goldfuss, 1831), which, however, share all the major microstructural characters.
 The tube walls of all the species have two layers, which are separated from each other with a sharp boundary.
 The external layer is composed of a simple prismatic structure (SP), whereas the internal layer is composed of very thin, short, needle-like crystals, which make up an irregularly oriented prismatic structure (IOP) (Fig. 8).

 Mucroserpula sp.
-(Regenhardt, 1961) possesses a two-layered tube wall (Fig. 9).
+(H. Regenhardt, 1961) possesses a two-layered tube wall (Fig. 9).
 The internal layer is composed of an irregularly oriented prismatic structure (IOP) consisting of bunches of densely packed, short but elongated crystals lacking uniform orientation axes.
 The external layer is composed of a regular spherulitic prismatic structure (SPHP), which constitutes the major part of the tube wall.
 Within this layer, crystals are oriented perpendicularly with respect to each incremental zone and have a somewhat prismatic arrangement.
 The chevron-shaped growth lines are very well-visible alongside almost the whole tube length.
 The border between the two layers is somewhat transitional.